FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 The following are a set of known security risks associated with the use of Font Awesome.
 These are risks specific to our product and do not include items such as phishing attempts or look-a-like domains which are common across the Internet.

-1. Access and configuration of Font Awesome is done via an online portal with authentication and authorization via user name and password.
+1. Access and configuration of Font Awesome is done via an online portal with authentication and authorization via username and password.
    1. An attacker compromising the user name and password can deny the user access to Font Awesome.
    1. An attacker compromising the user name and password can use Font Awesome without paying for the service.
 1. SVGs are just XML; they can have embedded CSS and JavaScript which, unless otherwise configured, a browser will execute.